 If you're not in a program listed above

 - All students are welcome to visit the General Counseling and Advising Center, where you'll find counselors and academic advisers who can assist you!

-New Certificates!Want to know more about the new Transfer Studies certificates of achievement (CSU GE or IGETC)?
+Certificates and DegreesWant to know more about the new Transfer Studies certificates of achievement (CSU GE or IGETC)?
 Have questions about the associate degree in Liberal Arts?
 Check the list of degrees and certificates, or ask your counselor!

 All students are welcome to contact the Career Services counselor for resources, workshops and other assistance with career exploration and planning.